beetlelaaf/General-Notes/NginxNotes.md

     volumes:
       - ./html/:/usr/share/nginx/html/
 ```
 Here we define the keyword `services:` this will be the place where all our services will be defined. then we name our first service by name `nginx:` but this can basically be any name.
 The `build:` keyword will be a list of instructions when the image is build.
 So in this case we want to refer to the `Dockerfile` we have set up where we defined our image that we want to use.
 To refer to where the `Dockerfile` is whe use the keyword `context:` and then define the directory where its in.
 In this case that is going to be the current working directory and that represented by a `.`.
-You can also make use of the `dockerfile:` keyword to explicitly define the path to a docker file.
+You can also make use of the `dockerfile:` keyword to explicitely define the path to a docker file.

 With `ports:` we can define which ports we want to docker to expose so that we can reach it through localhost.

 With `volumes:` you can refer to data that can be used by the container.
 In this case we want to map 2 different directories, on of them being the path to the website that is on your local machine `/html/` and the other one being the default directory for nginx `/usr/share/nginx/html/` so we can use it to copy data form local to the container.

+### Building and Running images with docker compose

+Now that we have set up our `Dockerfile` and `docker-compose.yaml` its time to build and run our images using those files